-We focus on the design and management of heterogeneous networks.
+COATI is mostly interested in telecommunications networks.
+We focus on the design and management of heterogeneous physical and logical networks.
 The project has kept working on the design of backbone networks (optical networks, radio networks, IP networks).
 We also study routing algorithms such as dynamic and compact routing schemes, as we did in the context of the FP7 EULER led by Alcatel-Lucent Bell-Labs (Belgium), and the evolution of the routing in case of any kind of topological modifications (maintenance operations, failures, capacity variations, etc.).
+However, the fields of Software Defined Networks and Network Function Virtualization are growing in importance in our studies.